Add data to a composite index

 The Join Field tool appears.

-- In the Join Field tool pane, choose the following parameters:
+- In the Join Field tool pane, set the following parameters:

 - For Join Table, choose your .csv table.

-Next, you will choose the fields from your .csv that you want to join to the Index Score layer.
+Next, you'll choose the fields from your .csv that you want to join to the Index Score layer.

 - For Transfer Fields, click the Add Many button.